Family Tree DNA & Law Enforcement

 Here’s how to opt-out of law enforcement matching at Family Tree DNA.

 At Family Tree DNA, most users* are automatically included in DNA matching for forensic samples submitted by law enforcement (read more about this process here).
 Including your DNA in forensic matching means your sample might help investigators “identify the remains of a deceased individual or a perpetrator of a homicide, abduction, or sexual assault,” if the person behind that sample is genetically related to you.
+Your inclusion to matching forensic samples applies to ANY test you take at FTDNA.
+If you want to opt out, you need to go in and change your settings.

 If you do NOT wish to have your DNA included in matches viewed by law enforcement: